janvanmansum/dd-ingest-flow/docs/index.md

 #### Order of deposit processing

 A deposit directory represents one dataset version.
 The version history of a datasets is represented by a sequence of deposit directories.
-When enqueueing deposits the program will first order them by the timestamp in the `Created` element in the contained bag's `bag-info.txt` file.
+When enqueuing deposits the program will first order them by the timestamp in the `Created` element in the contained bag's `bag-info.txt` file.

 #### Processing steps